 Cheap.
 That’s the first word that comes to mind when we think of the Amazon Fire 7 (2019) – and at just $50/£50 (around AU$70), that’s exactly what it is.
 As such, don’t be expecting it to rival the likes of the $799 / £769 / AU$1,229 iPad Pro 11.

-We’re in a different league here, one that’s aimed at budget-conscious customers looking for a tablet to read a book, watch the occasional YouTube video, and do some online shopping.
+We’re in a different league here, one that’s aimed at budget-conscious customers looking for one of the best cheap tablets to read a book, watch the occasional YouTube video, and do some online shopping.

 We were rather specific about the use cases there, as that’s about all the Amazon Fire 7 (2019) is capable of doing.
 Amazon had to make some compromises to keep the cost down – rather a lot of them, in fact.

 The result is an affordable tablet that’s perfect for someone looking for a Kindle-like reading experience, but with the added smarts that come part and parcel with Amazon’s Fire OS.

 Note however that this is no longer the newest Amazon Fire 7 model - that honor goes to the Amazon Fire 7 (2022), so you might want to consider that instead - it's marginally more expensive, but also easier to get hold of.

 - Out now in the US and UK